-More than 1 in 5 UK buyers are waiting until 2022 or
+More than 1 in 5 UK buyers are waiting until 2022 or beyond to attend in-person conferences or events.

 Buyers are planning a future of remote buying experiences

 Remote job postings on LinkedIn have increased by more than 9x in the UK since the start of the pandemic, well above the global increase of 5x.
 As a result, buyers have been difficult to reach any other way but virtually.
 Seventy-six percent of buyers in the UK were working remotely more than half of the time, according to LinkedIn's survey data.